csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

 - Codebook Features: Sparse and Discrete Interpretability for Neural Networks ([tamkin, taufeeque, & goodman, 2023](https://arxiv.org/abs/2310.17230))
 - Patchscope ([ghandeharioun...geva, 2023](https://arxiv.org/abs/2401.06102)) - decode LLM's representation of a token by asking another copy of it to decode from that same representation
 - Program synthesis via mechanistic interpretability ([michaud...tegmark](https://arxiv.org/abs/2402.05110)) - condense RNN on simple algorithmic tasks into code
-- Linear Representations of Sentiment in Large Language Models ([tigges...nanda, 2023](https://arxiv.org/abs/2310.15154)) - sentiment is distributed across tokens (not just at sentiment-laden words)
+- Linear Representations of Sentiment in LLMs ([tigges...nanda, 2023](https://arxiv.org/abs/2310.15154)) - sentiment is distributed across tokens (not just at sentiment-laden words)

 ## debugging / interpretation